 Many of the routes are former railway lines which were built in cuttings.
 Unfortunately this means that, in places, the only access is via steps.
 Ramps have been built where possible and the council will continue to seek funding to improve accessibility.

 The routes are:

-A plan showing the location of the routes can be downloaded from this page.
+A leaflet showing the traffic-free network can be downloaded from this page..